Is Writing a Book Profitable? What to Expect As a First Time Author

 We've already touched on the importance of keyword research before you start writing.
 This is especially true for nonfiction books, but even if you are writing fiction, you need to make sure there is a market for the book you want to write.

-Remember when Twilight came out and then suddenly there was a whole host of other vampire novels hitting the shelves?
+Remember when Twilight came out, and then suddenly, there was a whole host of other vampire novels hitting the shelves?
 It's because people were hungry for vampire stories.
-The demand was there in the market and plenty of successful authors were only too happy to oblige.
+The demand was there in the market, with lots of people excited about the genre, and plenty of successful authors were only too happy to oblige.

 Research your the market and your audience to see if there is space for what you want to write and readers who would buy your book.